Seeed-Studio/wiki-documents/docs/ReSpeaker_4-Mic_Linear_Array_Kit_for_Raspberry_Pi.md

 ```

 !!!Note
-        Limit for developer using 6-Mic Circular Array Kit(or 4-Mic Linear Array Kit) doing capture & playback the same time:
+        Limit for developer using 4-Mic linear Array Kit(or 4-Mic Linear Array Kit) doing capture & playback the same time:

         -1. capture must be start first, or else the capture channels will possibly be disorder.